atoms-ufrj/playmol/doc/commands.md

 The parameter _atom-x_ is the identifier of a previously created atom.
 A unique identifier must be provided, with no use of wildcard characters (* or ?).

+Parameters _atom-1_ and _atom-2_ are mandatory.
+Additional parameters _atom-x_ (for _x_ > 2) are optional.
+In any case, _atom-1_ is the central atom to which all other atoms will be connected by chemical bonds.

 If a bond is created between atoms that belong to the same molecule, then a cyclic structure is formed and the number of molecules remains the same.
-However, if the two atoms belong to distinc molecules, then these molecules are fused together and the number of molecules is decreased.
+However, if the two atoms belong to distinct molecules, then these molecules are fused together and the number of molecules is decreased.
 Supposing that the fused molecules have indices _i_ and _j_, the index of the new molecule will be _min(i,j)_.
 In order to keep a consistent sequence, all existing molecules with indices greater than _max(i,j)_ will have their indices decreased in one unit.

 New angles and new dihedrals are detected automatically when a bond is created.
 If a detected angle/dihedral fits to a previously defined type, then Playmol will add it to a list of angles/dihedrals to be used later on, for instance, in the creation of a LAMMPS configuration file.
 If the corresponding type does not exist at the moment a new angle/dihedral is detected, then Playmol will ignore it and produce a warning message.

-At any moment after chemical bonds have been created, one can check the current list of molecules by invoking the command [write] with the _summary_ format.
+At any moment after chemical bonds have been created, one can visualize the current list of molecules by invoking the command [write] with the _summary_ format.

 **Examples**:

-	bond	C1 C2
+	bond	C1 C2 C3

+In the example above, two chemical bonds are created: C1-C2 and C1-C3.

 **See also**: